X4BNet/x4b-status/content/issues/2023-06-26-dallas-japan-issue-detected.md

   - TOK1
 severity: disrupted
 ---
+*﻿Update* Dalas issue resolved.
+We are waiting on a fix for Tokyo.

 *Investigating* - We are investigating a potential issue that might affect the uptime of one our of services.
 We are sorry for any inconvenience this may cause you.
 This incident post will be updated once we have more information.

 W﻿e have removed routes to both regions.